An Alternative to Egyptian Orthodoxy

-- Science today relies for it's precision on number and relationships of numbers.
-The great learning of the Ancient Egyptians was also based on number, but in a very different sense.
-To the Egyptian Adept number had inherent meaning, and the use of number in art and architecture was governed by the meaning the designer wished to establish.
+Science today relies for it's precision on number and relationships of numbers.
+The scientific knowledge of the Ancient Egyptians was also based on number, but in a very different sense.
+To the Egyptian adept number had inherent meaning, and the use of number in art and architecture was governed by the meaning the designer wished to establish.

-The ultimate teaching of ancient Egyptian science concerned the Primordial Scission, the original break in the previously unformed cosmos - the beginning of the Universe.
+The Egyptians saw the Universe as the result of the Primordial Scission, the original break in the previously unformed cosmos.
 This separation allowed the birth of identity, and thus awareness.
 While modern science tries to conceive of the "Big Bang" and the Bible speaks of separating the light from the darkness, the Egyptians were more precise.

 An equal division would be static, unchanging.
 The Egyptians believed the Primordial Scission was in the Phi ratio - what artists call the Golden Section.

 Phi ("φ") is an irrational number, a number that slips between the ordinary numbers of our system and thus cannot be written exactly.
 Phi is about 1.6180339... .
 A progression in the ratio of one to Phi is a repeating series where each number is a reflection and a growth upon the previous two.
 The Fibonacci series (1,1,2,3,5,8,13,21,34,55,89 .....) is an approximation of Phi.

 In mathematical terms: for a line AC there is a point B on AC where AC/BC = BC/AB.
 Phi can be derived by adding one to the square root of five and halving the result.
 The lines of a star inscribed in a pentagon divide the lines they intersect into segments of the Phi ratio.

 Thus 5 was the sacred number of the Egyptians, 5 defined the Beginning and all the Universe was ultimately grounded in 5.
 The Pythagoreans who followed took the five pointed star as their secret symbol.